pingcap/docs/tidb-cloud/serverless-limitations.md

 The Request Unit (RU) is a unit of measurement used to track the resource consumption of a query or transaction.
 It is a metric that allows you to estimate the computational resources required to process a specific request in the database.
 The request unit is also the billing unit for TiDB Cloud Serverless service.

-Once the free quota of a cluster is reached, the read and write operations on this cluster will be throttled until you [increase the quota](/tidb-cloud/manage-serverless-spend-limit.md#update-spend-limit) or the usage is reset upon the start of a new month.
-For example, when the storage of a cluster exceeds 5 GiB, the maximum size limit of a single transaction is reduced from 10 MiB to 1 MiB.
+Once the free quota of a cluster is reached, the read and write operations on this cluster will be throttled until you [increase the quota](/tidb-cloud/manage-serverless-spend-limit.md#update-spending-limit) or the usage is reset upon the start of a new month.

 To learn more about the RU consumption of different resources (including read, write, SQL CPU, and network egress), the pricing details, and the throttled information, see [TiDB Serverless Pricing Details](https://www.pingcap.com/tidb-cloud-serverless-pricing-details).

-If you want to create a TiDB Serverless cluster with an additional quota, you can edit the spend limit on the cluster creation page.
+If you want to create a TiDB Serverless cluster with an additional quota, you can edit the spending limit on the cluster creation page.
 For more information, see [Create a TiDB Serverless cluster](/tidb-cloud/create-tidb-cluster-serverless.md).

-After creating a TiDB Serverless, you can still check and edit the spend limit on your cluster overview page.
-For more information, see [Manage Spend Limit for TiDB Serverless Clusters](/tidb-cloud/manage-serverless-spend-limit.md).
+After creating a TiDB Serverless, you can still check and edit the spending limit on your cluster overview page.
+For more information, see [Manage Spending Limit for TiDB Serverless Clusters](/tidb-cloud/manage-serverless-spend-limit.md).